 Research and education opportunities for clinicians

-Imperial College London is currently open for applications to our Academic Clinical Fellow (ACF) posts for 2019/2020.
+Imperial College London is currently open for applications to our Clinical Lecturer (CL) posts for 2019/2020.

-NIHR has awarded 14 ACF posts to Imperial College London for 2019, and others may be available via individual departments.
+NIHR has awarded 5 CL posts to Imperial College London for 2019, and others may be available via individual departments.
 All applications to these posts should be made through the Oriel online recruitment portal.
 HEE manages recruitment to these posts on our behalf and enquiries about the application process should be made directly to HEE

-Some ACF posts are available in a range of clinical specialties which will be recruited to in the usual way (so-called "formula posts").
+Some CL posts are available in a range of clinical specialties which will be recruited to in the usual way (so-called "formula posts").
 These are specific to individual clinical specialties, will be advertised in Oriel under the appropriate specialty, and would allow the candidate to develop a research interest in any area at Imperial College London.
-In addition, we have some ACF posts available in cross-disciplinary research themes to which candidates from a restricted selection of specialties may apply
+In addition, we have a CL post available in cross-disciplinary research theme to which candidates from a restricted selection of specialties may apply.

-For further details about ACF posts available, please click here.
+For further details about CL posts available, please click here

 Welcome to the Clinical Academic Training Office (CATO)